Kat Graham Is Done Taking Roles That Don't Uplift Black Women

 Graham and other Black women in Hollywood have had to deal with playing secondary characters and being treated differently from their white co-stars for years.
 They are pushing for creators to finally write leading characters with substance for Black actresses that allow them to be themselves.
 Graham refuses to accept anything less — and so far, it’s working.

 “I wasn’t interested in toning myself down.
-I wasn’t interested in a watered down version of myself.
-I realized, seeing the systematic racism that exists in America, I couldn’t afford to anymore.”
+I wasn’t interested in a watered-down version of myself.
+I realised, seeing the systematic racism that exists in America, I couldn’t afford to anymore.”